-Get 20% off Glass walls this OCTOBER!
+Get Fab Deals on Glass walls this NOVEMBER!

 Looking for inspiration with new office furniture?
 Looking to match your existing range?
 Need to squeeze too many people in too small a space?
 We could have the answers to your dilemma and it may cost less than you think.
 We offer free advice, CAD planning and sample chairs on a 7 day trial basis.
 All of our prices include delivery.
 We also offer Beautiful affordable Reception Desks, Reception Desks London, Boardrooms and Breakout areas